supertree-toolkit/stk/doc/tutorial.rst

     :alt: STK processing pipeline
     :figclass: align-center

-    An illusatration of the pipeline that can be created using the STK processing functions.
+    An illustration of the pipeline that can be created using the STK processing functions.

 In carrying out this tutorial, you will cover most of the functions of the STK.